Duvel x Distinctive Assets [podcast]

 This is A Penny for your Thoughts, I’m Farrell Styers.

 Today we’re covering one of the most important psychological aspects of marketing: distinctive assets.
 These are all the little sensory experiences that we associate with a brand.
-Maybe it’s their logo, but maybe it’s a certain word or phrase, maybe it’s a particular color, a jingle, or even a scent.
+Maybe it’s their logo; but maybe it’s a certain word or phrase, maybe it’s a particular color, a jingle, or even a scent.
 A distinctive asset is any quick sensory cue that people immediately associate with a given brand.

 And today, we’re talking with a brand that’s a Belgian icon – Duvel.
 If you’ve spent any time in Belgium, you definitely know Duvel.
 But chances are, if you’ve spent any time in a bar pretty much anywhere in the world, you’ve heard of them.
 Duvel Moortgat is the company behind Duvel, La Chouffe, Vedett, and several other iconic beer brands.
-And as you’ll hear, a couple of years ago they’ve started on a journey to find and refine their distinctive brand assets.
+And as you’ll hear, a few years ago they’ve started on a journey to find and refine their distinctive brand assets.

 Today’s show is the first in a series around our Brand Religions books.
 If you’ve read those books, then don’t worry, we explore a lot here beyond what is in the book.
 And if you haven’t read them, well, I hope this piques your interest and you look them up.